Jarnomer/pipex-error-tester/README.md

 Currently does not test if child process is signaled for example by segfault.

-Also does not test leaks.
 Should be ran from directory where pipex executable is.
+Does not test leaks.

 Tests: